Considerations and Tips

 Know your anatomy/histology:

-• Study recognizing endocrine organs, central nervous system and genital organs (i.e. mammary versus salivary gland, brainstem versus neurohypophysis, pancreas versus adenohyposhysis etc.)
+• Study recognizing all the organs.
+Endocrine organs, central nervous system and genital organs are often difficult to recognize but they can occur in the examination (i.e. mammary versus salivary gland, brainstem versus neurohypophysis, pancreas versus adenohyposhysis etc.)

-• Specify the anatomy also within the description (i.e. within the renal medulla or affecting the renal cortex, in which layer of the mucosa?)
+• Be specific regarding anatomy also within the description (i.e. within the renal medulla or affecting the renal cortex, in which layer of the mucosa?)

 Know specific variations of different species: